JetBrains/compose-multiplatform/tutorials/Desktop_Components/README.md

 ## Lazy scrollable components with Scrollbar

-You can use scrollbars with lazy scrollable components, for example, LazyColumn.
+You can use scrollbars with lazy scrollable components, for example, `LazyColumn`.

 ```kotlin
 import androidx.compose.desktop.Window